 Five drama masks in a line, each showing a different emotion.

-The 5 Stages: Coping With A New Diagnosis
+The 5 Stages: Coping With a New Diagnosis

-Receiving the diagnosis of a chronic condition, like thyroid eye disease, can feel frustrating, ominous, and often confusing.
+Receiving a diagnosis of a chronic condition, like thyroid eye disease (TED), can feel frustrating, ominous, and often confusing.
 It can be one of the most overwhelming of life's experiences and lead to a roller coaster of emotions.

-It is often said that the 5 stages of grief that are typically associated with death or loss are also applicable to beginning your journey with a chronic condition.
+The 5 stages of grief that are typically associated with death or loss also apply to beginning your journey with a chronic condition.
 Understanding these stages can help you manage the various feelings that come with a life-changing diagnosis.

 Coping with a new thyroid eye disease diagnosis